2002 FIFA World Cup: Cultural event

 The official FIFA cultural event of the 2002 World Cup was a flag festival called Poetry of the Winds.
 Held in Nanjicheon Park, an area of the World Cup Park close to Seoul World Cup Stadium, Poetry of the Winds was exhibited from 29 May to 25 June in order to wish success upon the World Cup and promote a festive atmosphere.
-During the flag art festival, hand-painted flags from global artists were displayed as a greeting to international guests in a manner that was designed to promote harmony (2002 Flag Art Festival Executive Committee).
+During the flag art festival, hand-painted flags from global artists were displayed as a greeting to international guests in a manner that was designed to promote harmony.

 Concerns

 The World Cup was originally going to be hosted either in Japan or in South Korea, but in the end both rivals had decided to share the hosting duties thus making this World Cup the first to have multiple host nations.
 However, there were concerns regarding the selection of hosts due to logistical issues caused by fans traveling across two separate sovereign nations as well as whether some of the 20 stadiums to be constructed for the World Cup would be ready in time for it or not.
 While political and infrastructural problems were eventually overcome, there still remained the issue of East Asia's wet season which could disrupt the play.
 The timing of the tournament thus had been altered to mitigate as much as possible against such issues, with the tournament kicking off on May 31 and due to run until June 30, the earliest date for a World Cup final since 1986.

-The time difference caused issues for fans worldwide especially in Europe, where people had to go to work when matches were played.
+The time difference caused issues for fans worldwide especially in Europe, where people had to go to work when matches were played and were used to games taking place at other times.
+With games taking place in the European morning, some schools and businesses chose to open late on match days or set up communal watching events before the start of work.